Serenade for Strings (Elgar): Background and first performances

-In 1892 Elgar had yet to achieve the public recognition that came to him by the end of the decade.
+In 1892, Elgar had yet to achieve the public recognition that came to him by the end of the decade.
 His compositions did not earn him enough to support his wife and daughter; he earned most of his living conducting local musical ensembles and teaching in his native Worcestershire, while continuing to compose.

 The Serenade for Strings may be a revised version of an earlier set of Three Sketches for Strings, performed in May 1888 at a concert of the Worcestershire Musical Union.
 The sketches had the individual titles "Spring Song" (Allegro), "Elegy" (Adagio) and Finale (Presto); the manuscript of the Three Sketches does not survive, and their connection with the Serenade is conjectural.
 The Serenade was the first of Elgar's compositions with which he professed himself happy.
 He wrote to a friend about the three movements, "I like 'em (the first thing I ever did)".
 The critic Ernest Newman wrote in a 1906 study of Elgar that the Serenade and the concert overture Froissart (1890) were the only two works of importance among the composer's output before the mid 1890s: "the rest are experiments in various smaller forms – songs, pieces for piano and violin, part songs, slight pieces for small orchestra, &c".

 The work was first given in a private performance in 1892 by the Worcester Ladies' Orchestral Class, with the composer conducting.
 His first attempt to interest a publisher in the piece was rebuffed on the grounds that though it was "very good", "this class of music is practically unsaleable", but he found a publisher in 1893.
 The Serenade received its first public performance in Antwerp, Belgium on 21 July 1896, but was not given publicly in Britain until 1899.
 Two movements were played at a concert in the Grand Pump Room at Bath in January of that year; the complete work was played at a concert in York on 5 April 1899, conducted by Thomas Tertius Noble; (Note: This first complete performance in Britain has been overlooked by several writers about Elgar, including Michael Kennedy, but it is well documented.
 The Yorkshire Herald recorded, "The strings alone had their opportunity in the three movements of a serenade by Edward Elgar … The subsidiary strings are [given] parts of a more distinctive character than usual".
 The Yorkshire Gazette reported, "Elgar's 'Serenade for Strings – Allegro, Larghetto, Allegretto' was skilfully performed".) and the composer conducted it at an all-Elgar concert in the seaside resort New Brighton on 16 July 1899.
 The work is dedicated to the organ builder and amateur musician Edward W. Whinfield, who had encouraged the composer in his early years.

-Structure
+Music

 The work typically plays for between 12 and 13 minutes in performance.
 (Note: The composer took 12:09 in his 1933 recording; Sir John Barbirolli's 1963 recording takes 13:05, Sir Adrian Boult (1968) takes 12:14, and Sir Mark Elder (2008) takes 12:57.)
+There are three movements: